 As they say, Gymnastics is the mother of all sports and it’s a comprehensive exercise program that teaches flexibility, balance, speed, and muscle coordination apart from others.
+Experts say that this is the hardest sport of all and requires a very agile mind and body to conquer this sport.
 When this sport is introduced to the children at a tender age, it will lay the foundation for their healthy lifestyle and future athletic career.
 Any sport requires strict discipline and a healthy body.
 It also helps in building excellent mind and body coordination, which is essential for any sport.

 The beginner gymnastics would be teaching the child more about basic body stretches, balancing, jumping, and hopping.
 While the advanced skills teach more body coordination activities using various equipment in the gym under the trainer’s supervision.

-Since the organized sports like cricket, football or badminton require team work and children below 6-8 years are not psychologically ready to play any team sport.
-So that’s one of the main reasons, why any sports teacher or the pediatrician would be recommending the Gymnastics as the best sport during the early years of your child.
+Since the organized sports like cricket, football or badminton require teamwork and children below 6-8 years are not psychologically ready to play any team sport.
+So that’s one of the main reasons, why any sports teacher or pediatrician would be recommending Gymnastics as the best sport during the early years of your child.